re-data/re-data/docs/docs/getting_started/installation/for_dbt_users.md

 pip install re_data
 ```

-Will talk more about this in Getting started tutorial
+We will talk more about this in the Getting started tutorial